 We parked at the main parking in Tuyuk, paid our entrance fee in the village and started walking around.
-Tuyuk village is kept in the original style of the Uyghur which is great for tourists but inconvenient for the locals.
+Tuyuk village is still in the original style of the Uyghur which is great for tourists but inconvenient for the locals.
 Since they are not allowed to modernize anything, they just abandon their houses and leave for the new settlement near the village.
 As you can see the whole place has a deserted feeling to it although some families still live there.

 I also bought some raisins since the area is famous for it at a small market where we tried mulberry juice (sticky sweet and therefore cloying up your insides) and fresh mulberries.
 So yummy.